jantman/awslimitchecker/docs/source/development.rst

 Adding New Limits and Checks to Existing Services
 -------------------------------------------------

+First, note that all calls to AWS APIs should be handled through :py:func:`~awslimitchecker.utils.boto_query_wrapper`, which handles retries (with exponential backoff) when API request rate limits are hit, and also handles paginated responses if they're not handled by boto.

 1. Add a new :py:class:`~.AwsLimit` instance to the return value of the Service class's :py:meth:`~._AwsService.get_limits` method.
 2. In the Service class's :py:meth:`~._AwsService.find_usage` method (or a method